• Skip to primary navigation

 For The Pumpkin Scones:

-• Placing 1 stick (½ cup) unsalted butter in the freezer for 15-30 minutes and allow it to harden.
+• Place 1 stick (½ cup) of unsalted butter in the freezer for 15-30 minutes and allow it to harden.

-• Add ½ cup pumpkin puree, ½ cup heavy whipping cream, 1 egg, and 1 teaspoon vanilla extract to a separate bowl and stir until all of the wet ingredients are completely combined.
+• In a separate bowl, add ½ cup pumpkin puree, ½ cup heavy whipping cream, 1 egg, and 1 teaspoon vanilla extract and stir until all of the wet ingredients are completely combined.

 • After the butter is frozen, remove it from the freezer and grate it into the dry ingredients using a cheese grater.
 You can use either the fine or the regular size when grating the butter.
 Make sure to exercise caution when grating frozen butter so that you do not injure your fingers!

 • Mix the grated butter into the dry ingredients until everything is fully incorporated.
-The mixture should resemble coarse crumbs.
+The mixture should resemble coarse crumbs, just as if you were making a pie crust.

 • Add the wet ingredients to the dry ingredients a bit at a time, stirring to combine each time more wet ingredients are added.
 Continue until all of the pumpkin mixture has been incorporated.